lockss/lockss-rtd-manual/docs/configuring.rst

 Container Subnet
 ----------------

-1. *(Optional.)* If :program:`configure-lockss` detects a discrepancy between a previously used subnet for inter-container communication in the system and the subnet it would choose now, you may either see the warning:
+1. If :program:`configure-lockss` detects a discrepancy between a previously used subnet for inter-container communication in the system and the subnet it would choose now, you may either see the warning:

    :guilabel:`Container subnet has changed from <former_subnet> to <new_subnet>`